Flag versions of quiver Grassmannians for Dynkin quivers have no odd cohomology: Introduction

 Let $0\to\bfV\to\bfU\to\bfW\to 0$ be a short exact sequence of representations of $\Gamma$.
 Set

 The key step of their proof is the following proposition, see \cite[Thm.~26]{IEFR} and its proof. \begin{prop} If $\Ext^1_\Gamma(\bfW,\bfV)=0$, then

 is a vector bundle. \end{prop} For a Dynkin quiver, its indecomposable representations can be ordered in such a way that there are no extensions in one direction.
 So, Proposition \ref{prop:key-recall} reduces the statement to indecomposable representations.
-This allows to prove Theorems \ref{thm:cell-intro} and \ref{thm:odd0-intro} for quiver Grassmannians in \cite{IEFR}.
+This allows us to prove Theorems \ref{thm:cell-intro} and \ref{thm:odd0-intro} for quiver Grassmannians in \cite{IEFR}.

 Now, let us explain how the present paper generalizes this approach for flag versions.
 We need to find a generalization of Proposition \ref{prop:key-recall} for flags.
 We start from the following observation.
 For each representation $\bfV$ of $\Gamma$ and each $\bfv$, the variety $\calF_\bfv(\bfV)$ can be seen as a quiver Grassmannian for some bigger quiver $\eG$ and some representation $\Phi(\bfV)$ of $\eG$.
 However, we cannot deduce our result directly from \cite{IEFR} because the quiver $\eG$ has no reason to be Dynkin.
+See also \cite[Thm.~3.27]{GLS} for a different approach realizing quiver flag varieties as quiver Grassmannians.

 One more obstruction is that the natural functor $\Phi\colon \Rep(\Gamma)\to\Rep(\eG)$ does not preserve extensions.
 To fix this difficulty, we introduce a full subcategory $\Rep^0(\eG)$ of $\Rep(\eG)$ such that the image of $\Phi$ is in $\Rep^0(\eG)$ and such that the functor $\Phi\colon \Rep(\Gamma)\to \Rep^0(\eG)$ preserves extensions.
 However, this creates a new obstruction: the category $\Rep^0(\Gamma)$ may have nonzero second extensions (while the category $\Rep(\eG)$ has no second extensions).
 The absence of second extensions in the category $\Rep(\Gamma)$ was an important point in the proof of Proposition \ref{prop:key-recall}.
 To overcome this problem, we prove some $\Ext$-vanishing properties of the category $\Rep^0(\eG)$ in Section \ref{subs-Ext-vanish}.
 This allows us to get an analogue of Proposition \ref{prop:key-recall}, see Proposition \ref{prop:Ext=0-bundle}.